Arnaud Merlin

-Arnaud Merlin (born 1963) is a French jazz critic, music journalist and radio producer who works mainly for France Musique in recent years.
+Arnaud Merlin (born 1963) is a French jazz critic, music journalist and radio producer who has worked mainly for France Musique in recent years.

 Career

 Arnaud Merlin studied music at the Paris-Sorbonne University and Conservatoire de Paris, where he was awarded the History of Music and Aesthetics Prizes.
 He works as a music journalist since 1985, mainly for magazines like Jazz Hot, Jazzman and Le Monde de la musique.